-Managing mail is surprisingly daunting organizing task because you can't just visually organize mail, you've got to read every document in order to file or discard.
+Learning how to manage mail is a surprisingly daunting organizing task because you can't just visually organize mail, you've got to read and touch every document in order to file or discard.
 The best route to solid management is to cut down on the amount of paper coming into your home.
-Read on for tips on better mail management.
+Read on for how to manage mail in four steps.

 I swear if I am ever lost, the J Crew catalog will find me first.
 Cutting down on the amount of junk mail you receive will cut the amount of time you spend managing your mail.
 Less mail = less time.